throw-away-qq/throw-away-qq.github.io/README.md

 # Rajat Verma

 ### About me!
 Hello!
 Welcome to my page.
 I am Rajat.
 I am a Seasoned Data Scientist based out of Delhi.
 I have a background in Industrial and Systems enginnering from IIT Kharagpur.
-I have implemented Data Science solutions on varied Industry settings - Ranging from retail to Media and Consulting.
+I have implemented Data Science solutions on vaired Industry settings - Ranging from retail to Media and Consulting.
 I believe in delivering end-to-end solutions with meaningful imapct.
+Natural Language Processing and Recommendations Systesms spark my interests.
 Integrity, Hardwork and Curiosity have been my key drivers in my carrer.
 I am a proud parent of 3 ginger cats and I love hiking across himalayas in my leisure.

 ### Work Experience
 #### The Home Depot - _on payroll of Decision Culture_